codebachi/docusaurus-tutorials/docs/git/git-branching-merging.md

 ```

 ### Basic Merge Conflicts
-Occasionally, this process doesn’t go smoothly.
-If you changed the same part of the same file differently in the two branches you’re merging, Git won’t be able to merge them cleanly.
-If your fix for issue #53 modified the same part of a file as the hotfix branch, you’ll get a merge conflict that looks something like this:
+Occasionally, this process doesn't go smoothly.
+If you changed the same part of the same file differently in the two branches you're merging, Git won't be able to merge them cleanly.
+If your fix for issue #53 modified the same part of a file as the hotfix branch, you'll get a merge conflict that looks something like this:

 ```nash
 $ git merge iss53